The Lost Gamer

 There are plenty of unique settings to explore.
 Each of these offers various resources, weapons, and enemies making this game more interesting than it sounds.

-It is a combination of many different games but stands on its own as one of the best PC games ever, with RPG elements, a vintage story, character progression, and great gameplay.
+It combines many games but stands on its own as one of the best PC games ever, with RPG elements, a vintage story, character progression, and great gameplay.

 Conclusion

-We could’ve added a lot more, popular titles considered as games like Minecraft, e.g. – Animal Crossing, No Man’s Sky.
-But none of these offer the sandbox world creation and direct environment interaction on the level of Minecraft.
+We could’ve added many more popular titles considered as games like Minecraft, e.g., Animal Crossing, No Man’s Sky.
+But none of these offer sandbox world creation and direct environment interaction on the level of Minecraft.

 Instead, we have listed similar games based on survival elements mixed with sandbox crafting and building.
 We know you’ll like it!